- ORDER: Caprimulgiformes

 - Colibri calliope (French)

 Putting up a sugar water feeder may give you an opportunity to watch a Calliope Hummingbird up close.
 Use a ratio of one-part table sugar dissolved in four parts water, and don’t use food coloring.
 Learn more about feeding hummingbirds.
 Adding native flowers to your yard is another way to attract hummingbirds while also adding beauty to your yard.

 - The Calliope Hummingbird is the smallest bird in the United States.
 It weighs about one-third as much as the smallest North American warblers and about the same as a ping pong ball.

 - This tiny hummingbird is the smallest long-distance migrant in the world.
 Calliope Hummingbirds travel around 5,000 miles each year in a big oval from the breeding to wintering grounds.
 They migrate north along the Pacific Coast in the spring, but return to the wintering grounds in Mexico via an inland route along the Rocky Mountains.

 - Calliope Hummingbird is named after Calliope, the muse of eloquence and epic poetry, who inspired Homer’s Iliad and Odyssey.

 - Despite their tiny size, these territorial birds may chase birds as big as Red-tailed Hawks during the breeding season.

 - While hovering, these birds‘ metabolic rates increase to more than 16 times resting level.

 - The oldest recorded Calliope Hummingbird was a female, and at least 8 years, 1 month old, when she was recaptured and rereleased during banding operations in Idaho in 2014.
-She had been banded in the same state in 2007.
+She was banded in the same state in 2007.